ippontech/blog-usa/posts/developing-a-jetpack-compose-app-for-foldable-smartphones.md

 - Click on create device.
 - Choose a foldable device (ex: 7.6 Fold-in with outer display or 6.7 Horizontal Fold-in) and its system image and click on finish.

 Congratulations !
-Now you have a new runnable device in your device manager 😀.
+Now you have a new runnable device in your device manager :smile:.

 ### Dependencies
 The following dependencies need to be implemented to work on foldable devices :